Research portal

 Dutch

-First comprehensive multigene phylogeny of Phylloporia (Hymenochaetaceae, Basidiomycota), with an emphasis on tropical African species.
+A comprehensive multigene phylogeny of Phylloporia (Hymenochaetaceae, Basidiomycota), with an emphasis on tropical African species

 Research output: Contribution to journalA1: Web of Science-articlepeer-review